 Risk and Reward

 The biggest choice you will make will be balancing risk and reward – investing all your cash in very risky assets with high growth (or loss) potential, or focus on companies that you believe can be strong in the long run.

 Riskier stocks are ones that have a lot of price movement.
 This can include biotech companies that are trying to develop a new product, companies that have just IPO’d, or many tech stocks that move up and down depending on today’s news.
 Less risky stocks include utility companies and old, established businesses with relatively stable revenues over time.

 Once you consider how risky you are feeling, next decide how you want to diversify your portfolio, which will help you decide how much cash to invest in each symbol.
-Your challenge may do this automatically – most challenges include a “position limit”, meaning you can only invest a certain percentage of your cash in any single stock.
+If you are building a portfolio in the stock game, your teacher might have a rule forcing you to diversify with a “position limit”, meaning you can only invest a certain percentage of your cash in any single stock.
 You can check if your contest has a Position Limit rule on the Account Balances page.